 KidWind is a hands-on design celebration that engages students through the lens of wind and solar energy.
 Student teams design and build small-scale wind turbines and solar structures at home or school and bring them to events all over the world to measure power output and present in front of expert judges.
 The Wisconsin KidWind Challenge, held the first Saturday in March, supports 4-12th grade students and educators across the state and feeds into the National KidWind Competition.

 The 2021 Wisconsin KidWind Challenge will be held virtually on Saturday, March 6th, 2021.
 Teams will submit power output scores through an online challenge portal, present in front of judges via Zoom, and have opportunities for career exploration and instant challenges.
-Let us know you'll be competing by registering here!

 Put a team together and compete at the next Wisconsin KidWind Challenge!